Marketing Intermediate Updated 2026-03-22

 Demographic Segmentation

 Split by location, job title, company size, or industry.
 A B2B SaaS company might send different content to marketing managers versus CTOs because they care about different features.
-This is the simplest form — you collect the data at signup.
+This is the simplest form.
+You collect the data at signup.

 Behavioral Segmentation